kevinash/kevinash.github.io/README.md

 [![http://kevinashley.com](images/banner_art_of_prompts.jpg)](https://www.amazon.com/dp/B0BBXQ7VQL)

-## Art of Prompts for Artificial Intelligence
+## The Art of Prompts for Artificial Intelligence

-_**Amazon Bestseller in Neural Networks, Arts**_
+_**NEW BOOK!
+Amazon Bestseller in Neural Networks, Arts**_

-NEW!
 The Art of Prompts, is a great resource for anyone interested in digital arts and artificial intelligence.
 Includes hundreds of illustrations and tips on making beautiful digital art with Midjourney, DALL-E and other artificial intelligence tools.
 Enjoy browsing through a gallery of hundreds of illustrations made with prompts, try them yourself and have fun!

 [![http://kevinashley.com](images/art_of_prompts_500.jpg)](https://www.amazon.com/dp/B0BBXQ7VQL)